|Academic Departments||Academic Resources||Services||Other|

 B.S.
 Evangel College

 Job Responsibilities: My comprehensive focus is to serve our students well and help them develop into the people that God has created them to be, primarily in terms of academic, personal, spiritual, and professional growth.
 The VPSD reports to the President, serves as a member of the Cabinet and University Planning Council, represents the area of student development to the university and its constituents, and acts as a liaison between administration and students.
-Applying a deep knowledge of student development theory with best practices in student life, the VPSD offers a vision for a growth-oriented, strengths-based model of student learning based on holistic development (spiritual, social, cultural, emotional, physical, vocational, and intellectual).
-Organizationally, the VP provides leadership and management oversight to all Student Development programs and services—community life (residence and commuter students and programming, student activities, discipline), spiritual life (chapel, discipleship, student ministries, missions trips), career services, counseling, housing, public safety, and conference services.
+Applying a deep knowledge of student development theory with best practices in student life, the VPSD offers a vision for a growth-oriented, strengths-educational model of student learning based on holistic development (spiritual, social, cultural, emotional, physical, vocational, and intellectual).
+Organizationally, the VP provides leadership and management oversight to all Student Development programs and services: community life (residence and commuter student programming, student activities, judicial system), spiritual life (chapel, discipleship, student ministries, missions trips), housing, public safety,as well as career, counseling, health, and conference services.

 Org Memberships: National Association of Student Personnel Administrators(NASPA)